 77) Using Clouds To Tell Future Weather Events

-You can actually tell a lot by paying attention to a cloud's color, shape and height.
-This will help you to make rough "forecast" about what the weather will do in the coming hours.
+You can actually tell a lot by paying attention to a cloud's color, shape, and height.
+This will help you to make a rough "forecast" about what the weather will do in the coming hours.

-The actual height of clouds also tells us something about coming weather events.
-Clouds with their bases high in the air (cirrus, cirrocumulus and cirrostratus) are generally not associated with rain, whereas low-laying clouds are more commonly associated with rainfall.
+The actual height of clouds also tells us something about the coming weather events.
+Clouds with their bases high in the air (cirrus, cirrocumulus, and cirrostratus) are generally not associated with rain, whereas low-lying clouds are more commonly associated with rainfall.

 Finally, the shape of clouds is yet another potential indicator of future weather conditions.
-Clouds like cumulonimbus have a very low base, they have a huge vertical buildup.
+Clouds like cumulonimbus have a very low base, but also a huge vertical buildup.
 Huge vertical development in cloud formations is often associated with stormy weather.